Dean's Scholars Program

 General Program Schedule

 Junior Fall Semester – Scholars take a specialized section of the 3-credit IAFF 2101 Research Methods in International Affairs course (which fulfills the research methods course requirement).
 This version of the course is specifically tailored to the Dean’s Scholars program and supports students in designing their research project.
-Students also learn about fellowship opportunities and receive guidance on how to apply for them.

 Junior Spring Semester – Scholars take a 1-credit seminar where they refine their project proposals, prepare data collection materials, and obtain approval through GW’s Institutional Review Board before conducting their research.